 What is Focaccia Bread?

 A type of leavened Italian flatbread similar to pizza that is popularly used as a side, snack, or even as sandwich bread.
 Flatbread, in general, can either be unleavened or leavened.
 This means it’s made without yeast or with it.
-Focaccia is a type of leavened flatbread and is very similar to pizza bread.

 What’s really great about this bread is all the delicious toppings you can add to it.
 My favorites are the additions of heirloom tomatoes of course and strong herbs like rosemary.
 Gosh, the smell of that bread once it starts baking will make you weak in the knees.
 Some other divine toppings suggestions below!

 - Favorite Fresh Herbs